 A structured curriculum built from official OpenAI, Anthropic & Gemini documentation.
-22 lessons across 3 tracks — beginner to advanced.
+69 lessons across 6 tracks — beginner to AI agents, safety, and Claude Code.

 What is a Prompt?
 Your First Step into AI